We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Single-hung windows can be difficult to maintain and clean.

 Depending on where you live, and the current season, windows should be cleaned at least every other month.
-While it might be a bit of a pain to clean first-floor single-hung windows, it will be much more so to clean those installed on any upper stories.
+While it might be a bit of a pain to clean first-floor single-hung windows, it will be much more difficult to clean those installed on any upper stories.

 Double-hung windows offer more ventilation.